mendoza-cm/Human-vs-Bot/README.md

   - helperFunctions_simulateCases — Contains all helper functions used to generate synthetic response data for both human and bot users.
   - simulatedData_andPrep — creates training and test data management

-If multiple versions of a file exist (e.g., one with "Updated" in the name), the version labeled "Updated" is the recommended one.
-Older versions may not reflect recent changes, such as column name updates (e.g., changing "click" to "response"), and may not be compatible with the latest code.

 ### 🧠 Overview
 This project was sparked by an unexpected failure: I was unable to scrape a website using standard R tools.
 That led me to consider the problem from another angle: how do we distinguish bot behavior from human behavior?